 An internal committee of the DGNB reviews the application documents for completeness and compliance with the content and systemic requirements that have been formulated by the DGNB.
 If necessary, they will also be advised by external specialists.
 In the course of this process, consultations are held with the standard-awarding organisation until all open questions have clarified.
 As a prerequisite for this, all required evidence must be presented and references to the requirements within the documentation must be clearly identified by the applicant.

-The DGNB compiles a brief inspection report and informs the applicant of the result of the assessment.
+The DGNB compiles a brief check report and informs the applicant of the result of the assessment.
 At the same time, they inquire whether the applicant recognises the result and whether the results may be published.
 Should the applicant confirm this, the label is listed on the DGNB website and the inspection report is published.
 Confirmation from the standard-awarding organisation must have been received by the DGNB for this to occur.
 Furthermore, a contract concluded between the standard-awarding organisation and the DGNB GmbH forms the basis for recognition of the label by the DGNB, and regulates the expiry of the recognition procedure as well as the rights and obligations of the parties.

 No later than one year after the date of approval, or in the event that the DGNB has justified interest in doing so, the DGNB will ask the standard-awarding organisation to confirm the validity of the initial inspection by means of a signature from an authorised representative or, in the event of deviations (e.g. changes to the awarding principles), to produce additional or new evidence.